OctopusDeploy/docs/docs/key-concepts/environments/index.md

 ## Environment permissions

 You can control who has access to view or edit environments, as well as who has access to deploy to environments, by assigning users to Teams and assigning roles to those teams.
-For more information, see the section on [managing users and teams](/docs/home/administration/managing-users-and-teams.md).
+For more information, see the section onÂ [managing users and teams](/docs/home/administration/managing-users-and-teams.md).